wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 Tags: woocommerce, payment, multibanco, ecommerce, e-commerce, ifthen, ifthen software, webdados Author URI: http://www.webdados.pt
 Plugin URI: http://www.webdados.pt/produtos-e-servicos/internet/desenvolvimento-wordpress/multibanco-ifthen-software-gateway-woocommerce-wordpress/
-Requires at least: 3.6
+Requires at least: 3.8
-Tested up to: 3.7.1
+Tested up to: 3.8.1
-Stable tag: 1.0
+Stable tag: 1.0.1

 This plugin adds the hability of Portuguese costumers to pay WooCommerce orders with "Multibanco (Pag.
 Serviços)", using the Ifthen Software gateway.

 == Description ==

 "Pagamento de Serviços" (service payment) on Multibanco (the Portuguese ATM network), or on Home Banking services, is the most popular way of paying services and (online) purchases in Portugal.
+The Portuguese consumer trusts in the "Multibanco" system more than any other.

 This plugin will allow you to generate a payment Reference that the customer can then use to pay for his order on the ATM or Home Banking service.
 This plugin uses one of the several gateways/services available in Portugal, provided by Ifthen Software, and a contract with this company is required.